JonatanESalinas/nursing_home_robot/README.md

 ![Interfaz_PillBot](https://user-images.githubusercontent.com/38736789/143507270-3d6ce94a-1934-4592-a9e7-119cdb4861b2.jpeg)

+Go to the section "Interface Functionalities" to see what can you do from here with the GUI and the robot.

 ## Running this project in a real TurtleBot3 🔩

 If you want to reproduce this project with a real TurtleBot3, check the hardware components used in the "Hardware" section of this README.